justwiesek/blend_company/README.md

 And run the app:
 ```
-$ npm run start
+$ gulp serve
 ```
-Now it should be running at localhost:8080.
+Now it should be running at localhost:3000